 James Keller, Director of the Pioneering area at the 2013 National Jamboree, related a story about the Japanese Mark II Square Lashing.
-He described how back in 1993, Adolph Peschke had mandated that his staff should just use the Japanese Mark II square lashing for the Jamboree’s pioneering projects.
+He described how back in 1993, Adolph Peschke had mandated that his staff should just use the Japanese Mark II square lashing for the national jamboree’s pioneering projects.
 Some of the Pioneering staff back then had not as of yet become familiar with the lashing, and at first, some were a little hesitant to adopt it.
 But, after becoming acquainted, their overwhelming consensus was, why had they wasted so much time over the years using the traditional square lashing.

 The Japanese Mark II square lashing has found its way into Scouting in the United States through Wood Badge training in England, and because of the work of John Thurman, camp chief of Gilwell.
 He observed it on one of his many world trips related to Wood Badge training.